apache/flink/docs/tutorials/event_driven.md

-In this code snippet a `KeyedProcessFunction` called `PseudoWindow` is being applied to a keyed stream, the result of which is a `DataStream<Tuple3<Long, Long, Float>>` (the same kind of stream produced by the implementation that uses Flink's built-in TimeWindows).
+In this code snippet a `KeyedProcessFunction` called `PseudoWindow` is being applied to a keyed stream, the result of which is a `DataStream<Tuple3<Long, Long, Float>>` (the same kind of stream produced by the implementation that uses Flink's built-in time windows).

 The overall outline of `PseudoWindow` has this shape: